ignite/cli/.gitpod/readme.md

 Starport is an easy-to-use CLI tool for creating sovereign blockchains.
 Blockchains created with Starport use Cosmos SDK, the world's most widely used blockchain application framework.

-In front of you is a browser-based development environment.
-At the bottom of the screen you can see a terminal window, it has `starport` binary pre-installed.
+In this browser-based development environment, the terminal window is in the lower part of the window.
+The `starport` binary is pre-installed and ready to use on the command line.

 ## Quick start